Metalwork

 • Backing strips are required for proper penetration

-Read more: Working principles of flux cored arc welding
+Read more: Applications, advantages and disadvantages of submerged arc welding

 That is it for this article, where the applications, advantages, and disadvantages of submerged arc welding SAW are being discussed.
 I hope you get a lot from the reading, if so, kindly share with other students.
 Thanks for reading, see you next time!